FVTC/courses/pages/exams/ajs-practical1-1.12.26.md

 1. Fork and Clone down the starter code from `https://github.com/fvtc/ajs-limited-textarea`.

-> [IMPORTANT] Make sure to clone down your fork, and not the FVTC owned repo!
+> [!IMPORTANT] Make sure to clone down your fork, and not the FVTC owned repo!
 If you clone the wrong one, you won't be able to push it up.

 2. Complete the `LimitedTextarea` component as outlined in the video.